SteveBeeblebrox/MTSC/README.md

 <!-- Note, currently using boost 1.83 -->
 <!--

-WARNING html && (compile || preprocess) is undefined behavior for now compile feature is nyi
+Use of html with compile or preprocess is undefined for now!

-todo, error callback within options
+todo: error callback within options, cli opt to disable ts (maybe --target ts or --target none), compile feature

 -->